-So, instead of trying to cut corners and avoid some less pleasant elements of your job, you need to take the bull by the horns and start actually calling people and booking more demos.
+So, instead of trying to cut corners and avoid some less pleasant elements of your job, you need to take the bull by the horns and start actually calling people and trying to book more demos.

 I know that it can be difficult and that you feel as if you’re interrupting somebody’s routine, but hey, that’s the only way to draw attention to yourself and your product, so you’d better make those 15 or so seconds count.

 So, let’s see how to prepare before you grab your phone or your email editor and what your approach should be if you want to sweep your prospects off their feet and get them to book a meeting with you.

 Keep Pace With the Latest Trends

 This is the first thing to do if you want to have a fully-booked calendar.

 You can’t rely on outdated trends and tools because that way you’ll be inefficient and unproductive, while your results will suffer.